pabloteleco22/http-proxy/README.md

 The first time must run `npm install` to install the dependencies.
 To execute the server run `npm run start`.

 If you want to save the execution output run the run-logged.sh script.
+You can specify the name of the output file as the first argument of the script.